GuanceCloud/datakit/internal/export/doc/en/gcp-gke-autopilot.md

 - Kubernetes resource metrics and objects: collected from the Kubernetes API, including Pod, Deployment, Service, and Node resources.
 - GCP authentication: uses Workload Identity and does not require a Service Account key file.

 This mode does not support host metrics, container runtime sockets, local container file logs, or eBPF.
 Cloud Monitoring metrics are typically delayed by several minutes.
-Cloud Logging uses an overlapping time window and `timestamp + insertId` deduplication, so regular polling is deduplicated.
-After Pod replacement or leader changes, logs in the overlap window may be read again, so delivery is at least once.
+After Pod replacement or leader changes, recent logs from Cloud Logging may be collected again.
+Log delivery is at least once.

 ## Prerequisites {#prerequisites}